Minnesota 1-Day Fishing License: Cost, Rules, and How to Buy

 Non-Resident Daily Fees

-Curious how non‑resident daily fees stack up?
-You’ll pay $14 for a 24-hour non‑resident fishing license — $2 more than the $12 resident rate — largely due to a typical $5 surcharge applied to non‑residents.
+Non-residents pay $14 for a 24-hour fishing license, which is $2 more than the resident rate.
+The difference comes from a $5 surcharge applied to non-resident permits.

-If you need more time, non‑residents can opt for a 72-hour license at $43, while residents have access to various longer-term and annual options.
+For a longer stay, non-residents can get a 72-hour license at $43.
+Residents have access to longer-term and annual options as well.

 Required Stamps, Tags, and Additional Fees